ddmitov/perl-executing-browser/README.md

   Two or more non-interactive scripts can be started within a single page.
 They will be executed independently and their output will be updated in real time using different DOM elements or JavaScript functions.
 This could be convenient for all sorts of long-running monitoring scripts.

-  **Windows caveat:** All data-only scripts should have ``$|=1;`` among their first lines to disable the built-in buffering of the Perl interpreter.
-Windows builds of Perl may not give any output until the script is finished when buffering is enabled.
+  All data-only scripts should have ``$|=1;`` among their first lines to disable the built-in buffering of the Perl interpreter.
+Some Windows builds of Perl may not give any output until the script is finished when buffering is enabled.

 ## Interactive Perl Scripts
 Each PEB interactive Perl script has its own event loop waiting constantly for new data on STDIN effectively creating a bidirectional connection with PEB.
 Many interactive scripts can be started simultaneously in one browser window.
 One script may be started in many instances, but each of them must have an unique identifier in the form of an URL pseudo-password.
 Interactive scripts must be started with the special pseudo-user ``interactive`` and with the query string items ``stdout``, ``close_command`` and ``close_confirmation``.